 When Fifi has gone off her food, try these tips to tempt her appetite back:

-- Adjust Your Dog’s Food by changing brands or switch from wet to dry or vise versa
+- Adjust Your Dog’s Food by changing brands or switch from wet to dry or vice versa

 - Mix some of her favorite things into her food to boost the flavor